 |15° (HL)||Right||61°||460cc||45.75" / 44.75"||D3 / D0|

-How does the driver perform?
+How does this driver perform?

 Not only do mishits (even severe ones) retain a respectable ball speed and yardage, but dispersion is relatively tight; any slices that you might otherwise hit are mitigated.

 Chances are very good that you’ll realize a substantial distance gain over your previous driver despite the fact that the spin rate isn’t particularly low.

-The center of gravity (CG) is located low and towards the heel of the club; this tends to result in the toe leading the heel at impact and the production of slight draw or straight shot.
+The center of gravity (CG) is located low and towards the heel of the club; this tends to result in the toe leading the heel at impact and the production of a slight draw or straight shot.